pmikstacki/WinDurango.UI/README.md

  - [X] Fix icon in the titlebar
  - [ ] Repo contributors on the about screen
  - [ ] Get Fluent Thin working
+ - [ ] Use InfoBar for many progress related things (such as registering package, etc)
  - [ ] Add versioning to the InstalledPackages json (as in versioning the JSON file itself)
  - [ ] Make the Package stuff not rely on UI so much, handle that somewhere else.
  - [X] Fix crash when installation errors